 On the night of the 2nd of June 2015, the US-led Coalition bombs an Islamic State munition’s factory in the city of Hawija, Iraq.
 This leads to a huge secondary explosion that immediately destroys an entire neighbourhood and kills at least 85 civilians.
 In its wake, however, nobody is allowed to know who carried out the attack and the Coalition does not publicly acknowledge the civilian harm done.
 It takes four years before Dutch investigative journalists discover that in fact the Netherlands was responsible.

-How could so many civilian casualties perish in Hawija, despite the following of targeting procedures and using precision weapons?
-Why was the attack kept a secret for so long?
-What impact did the bombing and its aftermath have on Iraqi victims, as well as Dutch democracy?
+How could so many civilian casualties perish in Hawija, despite the Coalition following targeting procedures and using precision weapons?
+Why was the identity of the belligerent and the number of civilian casualties kept a secret for so long?
+What impact did the attack and its aftermath have on Iraqi victims as well as Dutch democracy?
 And what does all this tell us about the nature of contemporary warfare?

 This book brings together researchers, politicians, NGOs, victims, and lawyers to reflect on these questions.
 Focussing on Hawija, the book reveals the devastating realities of remote wars and calls for an honest debate on civilian harm.